mmaliro/dev-10-work/week-03/exercises/enum-exercises/src/main/java/Exercise03.md

 # Exercise03

-(Hint: You are not required to make either the `Suit` or `Rank` enums stateful, but it may make some tasks easier.
+(Hint: You are not required to make either the `Suit` or `learn.cards.Rank` enums stateful, but it may make some tasks easier.
 For example, track the common name of a suit or rank to avoid logic when printing their names.)

 1. Find the `Card` class in `learn.cards`.